-As levels of the estrogen hormone decrease, many women turn to a treatment known as hormone replacement therapy (HRT).
-Although HRT can help balance a woman's hormone levels, particularly during menopause, it usually produces unpleasant side effects.
-To learn more about HRT and how it works, keep reading below.
+As levels of reproductive hormones decrease, as is common with the transition into menopause, many women turn to a treatment known as hormone replacement therapy (HRT).
+Although HRT can help balance levels, women should inform themselves thoroughly before use.

 What Is HRT?